 PM pays tribute at Shikha Anirban

-The prime minister paid homage by placing a wreath at the Shikha Anirban (flame eternal) in Dhaka Cantonment this morning.
+The premier paid homage by placing a wreath at the Shikha Anirban (flame eternal) in Dhaka Cantonment in the morning.

 After laying the wreath, she stood in solemn silence for some time to show profound respect to the memories of the armed forces martyrs, who made supreme sacrifices during the 1971 Liberation War.